What mushrooms look like are different. Beware, poisonous mushrooms: a selection of known species. Types by food type

 • spores - their size does not exceed 9.5 microns;

-• plates - narrow, folded, bright yellow;
+• plates - narrow, folded, bright yellow in color;

 • mycelial plaque is present only on the skin of mushrooms that grow in a humid environment;